 Press Release – Maritime Union of New Zealand

-While the ACIL Statement of Intent specifically makes it clear they are “accountable for the prudent governance and management” of the investments they hold on behalf of the Auckland Council, there appears to be no mechanism to test that accountability in a crisis situation, says Mr Parsloe.
+The ACIL Statement of Intent specifically makes them “accountable for the prudent governance and management” of the investments they hold on behalf of the Auckland Council.

 Mr Parsloe says if ACIL are not willing to ask the questions, who is holding the Port Company accountable to the people of Auckland?

 As Councillor Mike Lee said, If you don’t know the cost – you can’t count it, you can’t measure it, you can’t manage or govern it.

 Mr Parsloe says the facts of the matter are the contents of Mr Swift’s email shows that ACIL does not have the hands off role in this dispute they claim to have.

 He says the email also shows Mr Swift’s complete contempt for the elected representatives of the people of Auckland, who should be requiring accountability in what is a matter of significant public interest.